Meiningen

-Meiningen ([ˈmaɪnɪŋən]) is a town in the southern part of the state of Thuringia, Germany.
-It is located in the region of Franconia and has a population of around 25,000 (2021).
+Meiningen ([ˈmaɪnɪŋən]) is a town in the southern part of the German state of Thuringia.
+It is located in the region of Franconia and has a population of around 26,000 (2024).
 Meiningen is the capital and the largest town of the Schmalkalden-Meiningen district.
-From 1680 to 1920, Meiningen was the capital of the Duchy (and briefly of the Free State) of Saxe-Meiningen.
+From 1680 to 1918, Meiningen was the capital of the Duchy of Saxe-Meiningen and from 1918 to 1920 of the Free State of Saxe-Meiningen.

 Meiningen is considered the cultural, judicial and financial centre of southern Thuringia and thus hosts the state theatre, justice center, state archives, bank buildings and many museums.
 It is economically reliant on mechanical engineering, high-tech industry and tourism.
 The dialect and language of the inhabitants is East Franconian.

 History

 Through the Middle Ages

 Meiningen originated during the formation of the Frankish Empire in the 6th or 7th century, which established trade routes, river crossings and boundary markers.
 An intersection of two trade routes and a ford was located at the present-day southern end of the old town near the Werra river.

 Meiningen was first mentioned in 982 (extract certificate: "…in villis Meininga in Meiningermarca…").
 The village was first a crown land in the Duchy of Franconia and later a possession of the king.
 Around the year 1000, construction of the Stadtkirche (town church) began.
 It was several times expanded and rebuilt over the centuries.
 German Emperor Henry II donated Meiningen in 1008 to the Roman Catholic Diocese of Würzburg, and for 534 years it remained part of Würzburg.
 To protect their property, the Bishops of Würzburg built a moated castle (today Schloss Elisabethenburg palace) in the 11th century.
 In 1153, the plague raged in Meiningen, which was also granted judicial rights (the first town-charter type of rights) that year by the rulers.
 In 1222, Würzburg and the House of Henneberg fought for possession of Meiningen, while the town suffered extensive damage.
 Meiningen was first mentioned in 1230 as a Stadt (town) and was granted wide-ranging autonomy in 1344.
 During this time the citizens built a powerful fortification with a double wall and three moats.
 From 1239 to 1242 the Friars Minor of the Franciscan Order built a monastery between the castle and the Lower Gate.
 In 1380, a fire destroyed around a quarter of the town, including the archives of the town council.
 The town joined together with ten other towns of the Bishopric of Würzburg and participated in 1396-1399 in the "Franconian town war" against the diocese.
 Würzburg troops besieged Meiningen, until it capitulated in 1399.
 In an uprising on 10 August 1432, the citizens destroyed the castle (Würzburger Burg or Burg Meiningen).
 In the years 1443-1455, the town church was enlarged in the Gothic style.